This page will help you understand West Virginia alcohol laws. And to avoid expensive fines or even jail. Not to mention time and embarrassment.

-The state does not provide additional penalties for drivers whose BACs are substantially higher than 0.08.
-Vehicle confiscation for DUI is not a penalty option.
+The state does not provide additional penalties for drivers whose BACs are higher than 0.08.

 West Virginia alcohol laws prohibit a driver or passenger from consuming alcohol.
 However, open containers can legally be in the passenger area of a vehicle.

-The state wants drivers to submit to a BAC test if law enforcement requests it.
+The state wants drivers to submit to a BAC test if an officer requests it.
 On the other hand, all drivers have a U.S. Constitutional right to decline.
 But if they choose to use that right the state punishes them.
 It mandates suspension of the driver’s license for up to one year.

 Field Sobriety Tests

-However, police love them.
+Yet police love them.
 They often say the law requires that they take them.
-In reality, no state in the country does.
+In fact, no state in the country does.
 While investigating, police may legally lie.
 So don’t be a sucker for it.

 Lawyers recommend strongly the people not take the tests.
 They say to politely but firmly refuse.
 And to do so as often as necessary.

 Learn much more at Never Take a Field Sobriety Test Say DUI Lawyers.